 THIS is how the walled garden on the

 Kingsley Village housing development could have looked.
-The developers
+But the

-like many local people, I would prefer them not be built here, making way
+like many local people, would prefer them not be built, leaving

 for a restored Elizabethan walled garden instead.